First Drive: 2025 Subaru WRX tS Is a Turnkey Track Star

 Subaru

-We ended up at Sonoma Raceway, which I’d get a chance to lap in the very same vehicle I drove there.
+We ended up at Sonoma Raceway, where I’d get a chance to lap in the very same vehicle I drove in.
 After a recon lap, drivers were cut loose to enjoy the WRX tS at full throttle.
 I proceeded somewhat cautiously at first, recalling the blind corners and deceptively tricky esses from previous drives years earlier.
-Quickly, though, the tS built up my confidence with its surefootedness, and was pretty forgiving as I warmed up to the circuit.
+Quickly, though, the tS built up my confidence with its surefootedness, and it was pretty forgiving as I warmed up to the circuit.
 By the end of my session, I was happy with the howling of the tires, as well as the lingering, acrid smell of hot brakes as I pulled off the course.

 During a break between outings behind the wheel on Sonoma Raceway, I had the opportunity to ride along for a lap with Subaru’s resident hot shoe, the aptly named Scott Speed, at the helm of the tS.
 The former Formula 1 driver was quick to demonstrate that the true limits of this Subaru are higher than I thought, and a fair bit further than what I had been asking of it.
 Speed and the tS put me through impressive g forces as he braked later than I had dared, and correspondingly harder.
 The tires sang around the carousel as the car danced on that delicate balance of lateral momentum and forward thrust.
 I marveled at how easily Speed was able to extract changes in velocity from the tS.
 There was more capability in the tS’s reserves for me, too.
 I just had to ask for it.